 - Connections, a standard expert network operation with phone calls, surveys, project recruiting etc. This is the core service offered by Third Bridge, with approximately half of the firm’s staff working in the Connections research team.

 - Forum, a service of hosted expert calls.
 Clients either listen in or get the transcripts.

 Forum has seen rapid growth since it was created in 2015.
+As of June 2020, approximately 10% of Third Bridge’s employees were working on generating content for the Forum, conducting and transcribing 5000+ expert interviews per year.
 Clients pay per-seat subscriptions to access Third Bridge’s growing database of call transcripts.
 Our expert sources mention that it represents ~25% of Third Bridge’s revenues, and the lions’ share of its net profit.
 Visit the Forum dashboard here.